Understanding rewarded video ads: Best practices and insights

 Are rewarded video ads exclusive to mobile gaming?

 Although this advertising format is commonly associated with mobile games, any kind of app can implement rewarded video ads as long as there is a way to reward users.
 For example, music streaming app Spotify uses rewarded ads as part of the company’s monetization model.
-Users can download and stream music on Spotify for free with ads.
+Users can download Spotify to stream music for free, with ads played between tracks.
 After free and unlimited access to this service, users can decide whether they prefer to be exposed to ads intermittently throughout their sessions or upgrade to Spotify Premium.

 Mobile apps that have incorporated gamification, such as language education app Duolingo, have also included rewarded video ads.
 Users can gain additional “hearts” by watching an ad.
 Hearts are used in Duolingo “as a way of pacing Duolingo lessons to balance practice and new material.”
-These in-app items can be lost as a result of answering questions incorrectly.
-Therefore users can use rewarded video ads to progress through the app’s courses more quickly.
+These in-app items can be lost as a result of answering questions incorrectly, but users still have the ability to progress through their course by watching rewarded video ads.

 1. Ad placement is critical to success

 How you choose to implement rewarded video ads in-game will determine whether they positively or negatively impact the user experience.
-To define your ads’ best placement, consider what is most important to your users while using your mobile app.
+To define your ads’ best placement, consider what is most important to your audience while using your mobile app.
 For example, it may ruin the user experience to include rewarded video ads just before a pivotal moment in your mobile game.
 Placing videos in between levels can give the user an opportunity to leverage your ads to progress further in your game.
-If a user has run out of lives or in-game currency and is unable to progress, a user may find rewarded ads particularly useful at this moment.
+If a user has run out of lives or in-game currency and is unable to progress, they may find a rewarded ad particularly useful.

 Developers can also place rewarded video ads in an app’s in-game store and on the home screen to maximize visibility.
-In addition to these options, you can prompt users any time a user has acquired in-game items and offer a boost.
+In addition to these options, you can prompt users any time they have acquired in-game items and offer a boost.
 For example, if a user unlocks 50 coins during gameplay, you can allow them to double their money by watching a rewarded video ad.

 2. Give priority to the user experience